mutty320/Email-analysis-with-openAI/README.md

 By leveraging OpenAI's text-davinci-003 model, it aims to provide detailed insights into the text data.

 ## Model Used
-**text-davinci-003 (Legacy):**
+**GPT-3.5-Turbo-Instruct:**
->The project uses the text-davinci-003 model.
+>The project uses the GPT-3.5-Turbo-Instruct.
->Which can do any language task with better quality,
->longer output, and consistent instruction-following
->than the curie, babbage, or ada models.
->Also supports some additional features such as inserting text.
+>This model can answer questions and directly complete text.
+>This specialization enhances its ability to provide
+>precise and concise responses.

 ## Best practice
 Ensure that the input prompts are well-crafted to guide the model effectively and achieve the desired analysis results.